megaannum/vimside/README.md

 Anyway, to get the Vimside zip file from vim.org go to http://www.vim.org/scripts/script.php?script_id=4298 and download the latest version.
-Unzip it in your '.vim' directory (on Linux systems).
+Unzip it in your '.vim' or 'vimfiles' directory.

 Now, Vimside depends upon Vimshell and Vimproc.
 It is recommended that